DaveBathnes/LicenceApplication/Answers.md

 Despite this, more recently I have been working with open web technologies and have been using Selenium both for testing but also automation, and very much enjoy experiencing a mix of tools rather than simply sticking to one technology stack, or suite.

-## How would you speed up the process of turning business ideas into features that customers can use?
+### How would you speed up the process of turning business ideas into features that customers can use?

+I believe one key goal is to widen the pool from which business ideas can be submitted.
+Particularly within IT and Development Teams,  through working with so many systems a lot of business expertise is held in IT staff heads.
+However it is often left to the business owners and workers to submit ideas, and these can end up being inpractical, impossible, or need technical expertise to be advised upon.

+Similar to the above, engaging a combined forum of business and IT users would help to create ideas that are well formulated and possible to complete.
+Having a product owner who is regularly involved in maintenance of the product helps them to work on ideas.

+It is also perhaps an obvious point, but working using agile methodologies is specifically designed for this goal.
+Working on small chunks of work, with regularly releases, and constant interaction with business owners, means that features can be prioritised and made available very quickly.

-## How would you go about developing a new feature as part of an agile team?
+### How would you go about developing a new feature as part of an agile team?

-The feature should have a clear business value.
-Normally this stage of agile development
+1. The feature should have a clear business value.
+Normally this stage of agile development would involve communication between the product owner and the development team.
+2. The feature should be described in a single manageable and estimable package.
+For example, if it would take longer to complete than a single agile 'sprint', it should be split up.

-## What is the difference between unit and acceptance testing?
+### What is the difference between unit and acceptance testing?

 Unit testing tests individual units of code.
 For example, I may have written a function which takes a number and times it by a certain amount, and returns the result.
 To unit test that code I could write a number of unit tests which covered ensuring the right result is returned, and also that the function had proper error handling.